-H .0204 Policies and Procedures Disclosure
+H.0204 Policies and Procedures Disclosure

-(a) An education provider shall publish a Policies and Procedures Disclosure.
+(a) An education provider shall publish to prospective students and provide to all students upon enrollment a Policies and Procedures Disclosure.

 (b) In addition to the information required by G.S.
 93A-34(c)(5), an education provider's Policies and Procedures Disclosure shall include: